ggsre/ansible-automation/README.md

 - A task that retrieves the SSL certificates file that the ssl_src variable defines (the variable is set in the main playbook), extracts it under the /etc/httpd/conf.d/ssl/ directory, and notifies the restart_services handler.
 - A task that creates the index.html file under the /var/www/html/ directory that uses Ansible facts and has the customized content

+**=> configure_web.yml**

+Define Firewall Tasks
+In this section, you create the configure_firewall.yml task file, starting with a task that installs the package that the fw_package variable defines (the variable is set in the main playbook).
+You create a task that starts the service specified by the fw_service variable and a task that adds firewall rules for the http and https services using a loop.
+The rules need to be applied immediately and persistently.
+Tag all tasks with the production tag.
+**=> configure_firewall.yml**

+Define Main Playbook
+In this section, you create the playbook-webservers.yml playbook and target the hosts in the webservers group.
+You define a block that imports the three task files you just created.

+For the task that imports the install_packages.yml playbook, you define the following variables: memory with a value of 256

+web_package with a value of httpd

+ssl_package with a value of mod_ssl